Why an UK edition?

-In our regular features, we share updated data on the STS securitisation market and, in the people section, we present Lauren Shirley, the newest member of the Outreach Team.
+In our regular features, we share updated data on the STS securitisation market and, in the people section, we present Daniele Vella, from our analytical team.

 And as usual, in “news you may have missed”, short bullet points draw attention to events that may have flown under the radar in the last few months.

 As ever, we very much welcome any feedback.

 Following a fairly long period of what friends of the British government would call “reflection” and its foes “drift”, His Majesty’s Treasury (HMT) finally came out with an overarching policy approach to post-Brexit financial regulations.
 This was announced in December 2022 in Edinburgh, hence the package being named the “Edinburgh Reforms”.